annashipman/annashipman.github.io/_posts/2016-03-24-code-sharing.md

 ## How to build a community

 One useful idea came from [Paul Gillespie](https://twitter.com/bigpg) (quoted with permission).
 He explained that at Skyscanner, they copy [Spotify's org struture](http://www.scribd.com/doc/113617905/Scaling-Agile-Spotify), and have something called guilds.
 These are essentially communities of interest.
 For example, they have one for web dev, one for AWS, one for Python.
-These guilds have Slack channels, mailing lists and every two weeks they have a guild meeting, which is a one- to two-hour webinar.
+These guilds have Slack channels, mailing lists and every two weeks they have a guild meeting, which is a one-hour webinar.
 They use Trello to set the agenda for this meeting, and each guild is run by a core committee.

 I later talked to Paul a bit more and he said that in total they have around 6 or 7 guilds.
 You don't want to have too many, because being involved in a guild is quite labour-intensive.